Veeraselvam16/Instagram-Clone-Database-Project/README.md

-# 📸 Instagram Clone Database Project
+# 📸 Instagram Clone Database Analysis

 This project is a **mini Instagram clone database** built using **MySQL**.
 It demonstrates core social media features such as users, photos, likes, comments, follows, and hashtags.